rjclark2/recipes/README.md

 scraper.py

-This file goes throughn the supported recipe websites, builds a list of urls to extract recipe data from.
+This file goes through the supported recipe websites, builds a list of urls to extract recipe data from.
 Then caches html files for data extraction.

 extract.py